fpottier/loop/README.md

 new state (and the loop will continue) or produces a final result (and the loop will stop).

-The user must also provide a well-founded ordering on the type S and a proof that the loop body respects this ordering.
+The user must also provide a well-founded ordering on the type `S` and a proof that the loop body respects this ordering.

-The library constructs the loop, a total function of type S -> T, and establishes several properties of this function, including a fixed point equation and a Hoare-style rasoning rule.
+The library constructs the loop, a total function of type `S -> T`, and establishes several properties of this function, including a fixed point equation and a Hoare-style rasoning rule.

 The file Loop.v contains the library.
 It is organized in three parts:

-  1. Part 1 covers the simple case (described above) where the loop is total, i.e., for every initial state of type S, termination is guaranteed.
+  1. Part 1 covers the simple case (described above) where the loop is total, i.e., for every initial state of type `S`, termination is guaranteed.

   2. Part 2 covers the more complex case where the loop is partial, i.e., an invariant I must be imposed on the current state in order to guarantee termination.
-In that case, a loop can still be constructed, but it is a function of type { s | I s } -> T.
+In that case, a loop can still be constructed, but it is a function of type `{ s | I s } -> T`.

   3. Part 3 offers a facility to define a new loop as a refinement of an existing loop, without being forced to re-establish the termination of